good-lly/latticestore-lab/JOURNAL.md

 # Build Journal

-### Day 4 - 2025-09-02 - Real-time CRDT Implementation / FileBrowser in vanilla js
+### Day 4 - 2025-09-02 - Real-time CRDT Implementation / FileBrowser

-- in progress ...
+- Three days of CRDT libraries and I'm done.
+They're either dying, or documentation nightmares.
+I have to move on.
+Time to build on what actually works.
+Starting with the simplest possible stack: vanilla JS + AlpineJS for the UI.
+Simple vite middleware and hono, no 500MB node_modules.
+Plus just HTML that works.
+  Architecture: CloudFlare Workers + Redis + S3.
+Why?
+Because it runs everywhere, scales to zero, and costs nothing until it works.
+Got the skeleton running (`/project` - try it yourself).
+Tomorrow we make files actually sync.
+Don't forget to change .env vars!

 ### Day 3 - 2025-09-1 - Other CRDTs: Progress and Challenges